Skip to Content (Press Enter) Skip to Footer (Press Enter)

 However it began, spring cleaning may be the right inspiration for you to look for ways to memorialize your loved one’s remains.
 (Hint: You don’t have to wait for spring.)
 Too often, if not scattered, buried, or otherwise disposed of, urns turn up at garage sales or thrift stores after the person storing them also passes away.

 When you are ready to part with the “ashes” in your closet, consider creating your own “scatter day.”
 A scatter day is a time set aside for families to find the closure and healing that comes with a more permanent goodbye.
-You can create your own with a bit of planning.
+You can create your own scattering ceremony with a bit of planning.
 Sometimes, a funeral home in your community may also hold one.

 To create your DIY scatter day, choose a day with meaning: a birthday, anniversary, favorite holiday, or the first day of spring.
 Remember, rules about scattering cremated remains vary from state to state, so do your research.